AkshatNaruka/pygame-Gamepad-controls/README.md

 ## Controller code in python

-### I used XBOX controller to verify, Results may var according to different controllers
+### I used XBOX controller to verify, Results may vary according to different controllers